IvanBuccella/CityTrashBot/README.md

 ### Environment Variables

 Set your own environment variables by using the `.env-sample` file.
 You can just duplicate and rename it in `.env`.
+Set your own template parameters by editing the `template-parameters.json` file.

 ### Install required Modules